allenai/rslearn/docs/DatasetConfig.md

   // "cloud_cover".
   "sort_by": null,
   // Flag (default true) to build an rtree index to speed up product lookups.
 This can
-  // be set false to avoid length (multiple hours) rtree creation time if you are only
+  // be set false to avoid lengthy (multiple hours) rtree creation time if you are only
   // using a few windows.
   "use_rtree_index": true,
   // Flag (default false) to harmonize pixel values across different processing